The Unforgivable Sin

 So how does one commit the unforgivable sin?
 Let's look at the above verses again.
 These were Jewish Pharisees who just witnessed Jesus perform a miracle of driving out a demon from a man.
 Then they called Jesus demon-possessed.
 In other words, they knew it was a Spirit from God but still called Him a demon.
 To apply this to today, it would have to be something like, someone has performed a miracle in the name of Jesus.
 And you called him demon-possessed.
 Not that likely to happen given the current zero number of people performing miracles in the name of Jesus.
 Of course this will present a dilemma in the future for those who are alive when the anti-Christ shows up on the scene, and starts performing wonders in front of people.
 This is why we should all keep seeking God, so we recognize the false prophets and not fall in that trap.

-I see many internet articles from good Christian sources explaining the unforgivable sin as, "one lashes out at the Holy Spirit within one's self".
+I see many internet articles from fairly good Christian sources explaining the unforgivable sin as, "one lashes out at the Holy Spirit within one's self".
 This is not good explanation.
-The Bible verses were clear about describing this sin as people blaspheming against the Holy Spirit in others, not in their own self.
+The Bible verses were clear about describing this sin as someone blaspheming against the Holy Spirit in others, not in their own self.
 Trying to connect those who become Atheists to the unforgivable sin is not the right explanation.
 It's two different things.
 The next section below addresses this.

 Related Unforgiveness Clarifications

-So becoming an Atheist is forgivable if the person turns back to God, while alive.
+So, becoming an Atheist is forgivable if the person turns back to God, while alive.

 Not the Unforgivable Sin, but Equally Deadly: